tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ### Switch Direction

-DEC reversed the meaning of switch direction between the PDP-8/I and the PDP-8/e, and the U/W FOCAL Manual follows the 8/e convention: on the 8/I, up=0=off, whereas on the 8/e, up=1=on.
+DEC reversed the meaning of switch direction between the PDP-8/I and the PDP-8/e, and the [U/W FOCAL Manual][uwfm] follows the 8/e convention: on the 8/I, up=0=off, whereas on the 8/e, up=1=on.
 Keep this in mind when reading the U/W FOCAL Manual's references to front panel switch settings.

+### Switch Ordering

+When the [U/W FOCAL Manual][uwfm] talks about the switch register (SR), it numbers the switches left to right, not by their logical bit number in the switch register.
+That is, "Switch 0" is the leftmost (high order bit) SR switch, not "bit 0" in the SR, which would be the rightmost SR switch.

 ## <a id="license"></a>License